fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 The recwarn value acts like a list of warnings, and each warning in the list has a category, message, filename, and lineno defined, as shown in the code.

-The warnings are collected at the beginning of the test.
-If that is inconvenient because the portion of the test where you care about warnings is near the end, you can use recwarn.clear() to clear out the list before the chunk of the test where you do care about collecting warnings.

 In addition to recwarn, pytest can check for warnings with pytest.warns():

 ```